HR-Williams/manydbtemplate/README.md

 - For Mac Users please [Click Here](https://dev.mysql.com/downloads/file/?id=484914) to download MySQL Installer
 - For Windows Users please [Click Here](https://dev.mysql.com/downloads/file/?id=484919)

-- Verify MySQL installation by opening the terminal and entering the command `mysql -uroot -p[THEPASSWORDYOUSELECTED]
+- Verify MySQL installation by opening the terminal and entering the command `mysql -uroot -p[THEPASSWORDYOUSELECTED]`
 - If you gain access you will see see the MYSQL command line!

 ##### Installing MySQL Workbench

 - Please [Click Here](https://dev.mysql.com/downloads/workbench/) to install the correct version for your machine
-- Open MySQL Workbench and select Local instance 3306 server.
+- Open MySQL Workbench and select `Local instance 3306 server`.
 You will need to enter the password you selected

 ##### Compiling